Everything PR News

 Women in C-suite leadership at mid-market companies is a different problem from women in C-suite leadership at the Fortune 500.
-The Fortune 500 has scale, board sophistication, ESG reporting infrastructure, and analyst pressure.
+The Fortune 500 has scale, board sophistication, governance reporting infrastructure, and analyst pressure.
 The U.S. mid-market — roughly 200,000 companies with $10 million to $1 billion in annual revenue, employing about one-third of the private-sector workforce — has none of those forcing functions in default settings.
 C-suite gender representation at this tier moves on different mechanics.
-This is the playbook for mid-market CEOs, CHROs, and boards working the problem in 2026.
+This is the playbook for mid-market CEOs, CHROs, and boards working the problem.

 Where the mid-market actually stands

-Women hold roughly 10.4 percent of S&P 500 CEO seats as of 2025 — a record.
+Women hold roughly 4 percent of Fortune 500 CEO seats as of 2013 — a record at the time and still strikingly low.
 The mid-market number is harder to read because reporting is fragmented.
-The 2024 NCMM (National Center for the Middle Market) survey put women at roughly 21 percent of mid-market CEO positions, with significant variation by sector: services and consumer brands run higher; manufacturing, logistics, industrials, and construction run lower.
-The board number at the mid-market is lower again — typically 15 to 18 percent.
+Industry survey data from the National Center for the Middle Market puts women at a meaningfully higher share of mid-market CEO positions than the Fortune 500 figure, with significant variation by sector: services and consumer brands run higher; manufacturing, logistics, industrials, and construction run lower.
+The board number at the mid-market is lower again.

 The mid-market gap is structural, not aspirational.
 Three factors drive it: closely held ownership reduces board turnover; succession is more often founder-driven than search-driven; and the corporate development bench that produces public-company CEOs is shallower.